weibb123/BU_TinyLLAVA/README.md

 python tinyllava/serve/app.py --host 0.0.0.0 --port 10000 --model-path "./output/TinyLLaVA-3.1B-lora" --model-name "BU-TinyLLaVA-3.1B-lora"
 ```

 Make sure model-path points to the finetuned model.bin

+If the above line does not work, make sure to change the path in tinyllava/server/app.py

 ## &#x270F; Reference